-He said Edward Jones considers New England to be prime expansion territory due to its large amount of
+He said Edward Jones considers New England to be prime expansion territory due to its large amount of population centers.

 Jason LeBelle, the financial adviser for the Edward Jones office in Pittsfield, said the company believes that the Pittsfield area has enough "liquid investable assets" -- funds in bank accounts, 401Ks, IRAs, gold, silver, stocks and "the whole gamut of investment" -- to support a large local expansion.